This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 It’s about being somewhere your customers will see you, about being in a competitive location, about staying within budget, and about meeting local and state regulations and laws.

-In this article, we’re going to review the things you need to keep in mind when choosing a location; offer you advice on where to look for a business location; and also provide you with a few resources we think you’ll find useful as you work through the process.
+In this article, we’re going to review the things you need to keep in mind when choosing a location, offer you advice on where to look for a business location, and provide you with a few resources we think you’ll find useful as you work through the process.

-Listen to Peter and Jonathan talk about the friendliest and least friendly cities for businesses on the fourteenth episode of The Bcast, Bplan’s official podcast (at 27:42):
+Listen to Peter and Jonathan talk about the friendliest and least friendly cities for businesses on the fourteenth episode of The Bcast, the Bplans official podcast (at 27:42):

-Before you get into the nitty gritty details of choosing the location, consider the following:
+Before you get into the nitty-gritty details of choosing the location, consider the following things.